ballerina-platform/module-ballerina-websubhub/examples/in-memory-hub/README.md

 The purpose of this example is to demonstrate how to write a WebSub `hub` with minimum code using ballerina.

 This WebSub `hub` example has been implemented using APIs provided by ballerina WebSubHub package.
-The forementioned APIs are flexible enough so that the `hub` implementation could be backed by different persistence layers such as in-memory, database, message broker etc. This particular implementation is based on in-memory persistencce layer.
+The aforementioned APIs are flexible enough so that the `hub` implementation could be backed by different persistence layers such as in-memory, database, message broker etc. This particular implementation is based on in-memory persistence layer.

 ## Implementation

-// TODO: complete this section
-As mentioned before this examples is based on in-memory persistence layer.
+Implementation has been done using the APIs provided by ballerina WebSubHub package and as mentioned above it is backed by an in-memory persistence layer.

 ## Usage